odoo/documentation/inventory/overview/process/initial_stock.rst

 .. image:: media/initial_stock_06.png
     :align: center

-When clicking this button, you see the current stock you have for this product.
+When clicking this button, you will see the current stock you have for this product.
 You can edit the existing lines or create new ones to add stock of your product in different locations and/or add new serial/lot numbers.